 Faculties/Schools have identified certain prohibited combinations for student-initiated DDPs.
 Hence, when putting together their own Double Degree combinations, students should always verify permissible combinations with their Home Faculties/Schools before embarking on one.

 For more information on the DDP framework and guidelines, please click here.

 There are also specially designed DDPs developed by Faculties/Schools.
 These are:

 Please also refer to the section, Double/Concurrent/Joint Degree Programmes with Overseas Universities, for the available DDPs with partner universities.

 For more information on DDPs, including admission process and criteria, please click on the FAQ.
-Students are advised to seek proper advice from their academic counsellors in planning their modules as early as possible in their candidature.
-Successful DDP students will be conferred two separate degrees, with each degree classified according to the CAP for the respective modules.
-Both sets of CAP and the two degrees will be noted on the student's transcript.
+Students are advised to seek proper advice from their academic counsellors in planning their courses as early as possible in their candidature.
+Successful DDP students will be conferred two separate degrees, with each degree classified according to the GPA for the respective courses.
+Both sets of GPA and the two degrees will be noted on the student's transcript.

-For an overview of the various undergraduate courses offered in NUS, please visit Office of Admissions – Course Information.
+For an overview of the various undergraduate programmes offered in NUS, please visit Office of Admissions.